agnescameron/teaching-site/_posts/2020-03-16-graphs-of-desire.md

 layout: post
 title: graphs of desire
 permalink: /class7/
 description: use and misuse of maps, charts, graphs and tools of representation.
-We will use JQuery and other libraries to arrange our data.
+We will use JQuery and other libraries to arrange our data, thinking about links between different things.
 assignment: using jQuery (and anything else you choose), display and explore the data set you collected last week (or one that we looked at) in a few different ways.
 readings: Brandur [*Learning from Terminals to Design the Future of User Interfaces*](https://brandur.org/interfaces)
 assignment-due: 03/23